Free Budapest Walking Tour by JetSettingFools.com

 Gellert Hill: View of Elizabeth Bridge and Budapest

-The military fortress was designed to be a strategic vantage point over Buda and Pest – we think it offers one of the grandest views on our Budapest Free Walking Tours!
+The military fortress was designed to be a strategic vantage point over Buda and Pest – we feel it offers one of the grandest views on our Budapest Free Walking Tours!

 After savoring the views, start the downhill trek.
 Walk south along the paths to the Cave Church.